atulloh/oddball/v2/build-guide.md

 At this stage you'll want to solder in the Elite C pin sockets.

 None of the v2.X PCBs require the bottom strip of pins to be connected, although the v2.0 PCB requires the right pin as in the following image.
-This can be done with a single pin header. _This in not required for v2.1+._
+This can be done with a single pin header. _This in not required for PCBs >= v2.1._

 <figure>
   <img src="{{site.baseurl}}/assets/images/sockets-front.jpg" alt="Sockets"/>